totuni/esp-studio-examplesII/InputStreams/source/README.md

 ### Use Cases

-Video capture connectors are used for:
+Video capture connectors are used for the following scenarios:

 - Real-time video analytics such as object detection, motion tracking, or license plate recognition.
 - Streaming camera feeds from RTSP-compatible devices like IP cameras.